floragunncom/search-guard-docs/_content/_docs_kibana/kibana_read_only.md

 {% include toc.md %}

 Search Guard provides a read only mode for Kibana.
-When a user is assigned to this mode, only the dashboards and, if configured, the Multitenancy navigation entries are accessible.
+When a user is assigned to this mode, only the dashboards and, if configured, the Multi-Tenancy navigation entries are accessible.

 Thus, a user can view already configured dashboards and change tenants, but is not able to use any other functionalities of Kibana.